kevinlin1/kevinlin1.github.io/cs61b/java-gotchas/index.md

 ### Static type

 With our definition of static above, **static type** refers to the type used by the compiler to make its guarantees.
-The static type is given on the left of the equals sign.
+The static type, Walrus, is given on the left of the equals sign.

     Walrus w = new Walrus();